Burn: Prognosis

 The prognosis is worse in those with larger burns, those who are older, and females.
 The presence of a smoke inhalation injury, other significant injuries such as long bone fractures, and serious co-morbidities (e.g. heart disease, diabetes, psychiatric illness, and suicidal intent) also influence prognosis.
-On average, of those admitted to the United States burn centers, 4% die, with the outcome for individuals dependent on the extent of the burn injury.
+On average, of those admitted to burn centers in the United States, 4% die, with the outcome for individuals dependent on the extent of the burn injury.
 For example, admittees with burn areas less than 10% TBSA had a mortality rate of less than 1%, while admittees with over 90% TBSA had a mortality rate of 85%.
 In Afghanistan, people with more than 60% TBSA burns rarely survive.
 The Baux score has historically been used to determine prognosis of major burns.
 However, with improved care, it is no longer very accurate.
 The score is determined by adding the size of the burn (% TBSA) to the age of the person and taking that to be more or less equal to the risk of death.
 Burns in 2013 resulted in 1.2 million years lived with disability and 12.3 million disability adjusted life years.